fishinwind/workshop/rst/tips.rst

 *per se*.

-For example, the longer you spend searching for a particular key to type, or surfing around with your mouse, the less time you spend typing, running and debugging programs.
+For example, the longer you spend searching for a particular key to type, or surfing around with your mouse, the less time you spend writing, running and debugging programs.
 Here are several pointers to help you become more efficient at using computers, independent of actually learning programming languages.

 Learn to type
 -------------